The Spread of Hope

 Leslie: It's Wednesday, October 7, and you're listening to Revive Our Hearts with Nancy Leigh DeMoss.

 Nancy Leigh DeMoss: I'm so thankful that God has not made us to be stand-alone Christians, but He's made us part of a family in Jesus Christ.
-That family extends not only to those who speak our language and look like us and attend our particular local church or are in our particular denomination, but that family extends to brothers and …
+That family extends not only to those who speak our language and look like us and attend our particular local church or are in our particular denomination, but that family extends to brothers and sisters that …

 Michele Rickett: I think the world is waiting to see, what do Christians really do?